-- □ Teacher engages students in massed and distributed practice activities that are appropriate to their current ability to execute a skill, strategy, or process - Guided practice if students cannot perform the skill, strategy, or process independently - · Independent practice if students can perform the skill, strategy, or process independently - ☐ Teacher guides students to generate and manipulate mental models for skills, strategies, and processes - □ Teacher employs "worked examples" - ☐ Teacher provides opportunity for practice immediately prior to assessing skills, strategies, and processes - ☐ Teacher models the skill, strategy, or process
+- Teacher engages students in massed and distributed practice activities that are appropriate to their current ability to execute a skill, strategy, or process - Guided practice if students cannot perform the skill, strategy, or process independently - Independent practice if students can perform the skill, strategy, or process independently - □ Teacher guides students to generate and manipulate mental models for skills, strategies, and processes - □ Teacher employs "worked examples" - □ Teacher provides opportunity for practice immediately prior to assessing skills, strategies, and processes - ☐ Teacher models the skill, strategy, or process

-- ☐ Students perform the skill, strategy, or process with increased confidence - Students perform the skill, strategy, or process with increased competence - Student artifacts or formative data show fluency and accuracy is increasing - ☐ Students can explain mental models
+- ☐ Students perform the skill, strategy, or process with increased confidence - Students perform the skill, strategy, or process with increased competence - Student artifacts or formative data show fluency and accuracy is increasing - Students can explain mental models

 Not Using Beginning Developing Applying Innovating Helping students practice skills, strategies, and processes Strategy was called for but not exhibited.
 Uses strategy incorrectly or with parts missing.
 When content involves a skill, strategy, or process, engages students in practice activities.
-When content involves a skill, strategy, or process, engages students in practice activities and monitors the extent to which it increases Adapts and creates new strategies for unique student needs and situations. fluency or deepens understanding.
+When content involves a skill, strategy, or process, engages students in practice activities and monitors the extent to which it increases fluency or deepens understanding.
+Adapts and creates new strategies for unique student needs and situations.

-students practice skills, strategies, and processes begin to incorporate some aspects of this strategy into your engage students in practice in practice some aspects of this strategy into your engage students in practice in practice activities when content involves a skill, strategy, into your engaging students in practice activities, how can you monitor the extent to which the and create new strategies for helping students in practice activities, how can you monitor the extent to which the Innovating instruction? or process? practice is student needs and increasing student fluency or deepening students practice skills, strategies, and What are you learning about your students as you adapt and create
+Not Using Beginning Developing Applying Innovating Helping students practice skills, strategies, and processes How can you begin to incorporate some aspects of this strategy into your instruction?
+How can you engage students in practice activities when content involves a skill, strategy, or process?
+In addition to engaging students in practice activities, how can you monitor the extent to which the practice is increasing student fluency or deepening understanding?
+How might you adapt and create new strategies for helping students practice that increase fluency and address unique student needs and situations?
+What are you learning about your students as you adapt and create new strategies?